xinwenfu/GenCyber/DigitalForensics/README.md

 What is a bit on the hard disk?
 For a magnetic hard drive, we use a group of magnetized metal greens to store a bit.
 1 or 0 is indicated by the alignment of magnetization.
-For example if the group of magnetized metal grains is aligned to the right, we call that allignment as 1.
+For example, if the group of magnetized metal grains is aligned to the right, we call that allignment as 1.
 Otherwise, it is a 0.
 Changing data on a hard drive is basically changing the alignments of groups of magnetized metal grains.
 Recall a sequene of 0s and 1s is a binary number, which can be converted into a decimal number.

 <img src="https://user-images.githubusercontent.com/69218457/193349270-6a068f88-7190-43a2-920b-879a99149431.png" width=320>

 There are a few concepts about the hard disk, including track, sector, cylinder and head.
-The hard disk formatted as concentric circles on the platter surfaces known as tracks.
+The hard disk is formatted as concentric circles, called tracks, on the platter surfaces.
-A platter has two surfaces.
-A read-write head is used to access each surface.
+Each platter has two surfaces.
+A read-write head is used to access a surface.
-A sector is a curved section of a track and can contain 512 bits of data.
+A sector is a curved section of a track and contains 512 bits of data.
-Corresponding tracks on all plantar surfaces of a hard disk form a cylinder.
+Corresponding tracks on all platter surfaces of a hard disk form a cylinder.
-A sector has a coordinate of (cylinder, head, sector).
+Therefore, a sector has a coordinate of (cylinder, head, sector).
-A cluster is one or more 1 or more contiguous sectors.
+A cluster is one or more contiguous sectors.
-An operating system allocates clusters of disk space to a file.
+Cluster is the minimum unit used by an operating system (OS) to allocate disk space to files.
-Cluster is the minimum unit used by an OS to allocate disk space to files.
+An OS allocates clusters of disk space to a file.

 <img src="https://user-images.githubusercontent.com/69218457/193436132-9fe45a0e-1e86-4d2e-8261-6b5d2a0d329d.png" width=320>